stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 * creating and evolving the strategy tree (remembering step #2)
 * powering the strategy tree with 6 elements of collaboration - switching from multiple apps and communication mediums, to one digital workspace (initially for the purpose of aligning to and evolving the strategy tree)
 * understanding security/confidentiality and how to leverage @org-design
-* running your meetings and meeting actions in the app
+* running meetings and meeting actions in the app

 Just like learning a new language or preparing for a big sporting event, you now jump in and commit daily for the next 7-21 days.

-At this point we have the OKRs page in #stratapp turned off, so there is no problem adding other users below the leadership team, to collaborate on aspects that hang off daily meetings or the strategy tree.
+At this point we have the OKRs page in #stratapp turned off, so there is no problem adding other people below the leadership team, to collaborate on aspects that hang off daily meetings or the strategy tree.

 ### step #4 - Workshop B - big bang value